NagarajuPamanji/NagarajuPamanji/README.md

 - 👋 Hi, I’m @NagarajuPamanji
 - 👀 I’m interested in ...
-Digital Marketing
+Node JS
 - 🌱 I’m currently learning ...
-Advanced Marketing Strategies
+React JS
 - 💞️ I’m looking to collaborate on ...
-UX designer  role
+Full stack development......
 - 📫 How to reach me ...
-9673940871
+9573940871

 <!---
 NagarajuPamanji/NagarajuPamanji is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.